-Let’s face it: Everyone blows his or her calorie budget every now and then.
+Let’s face it: Everyone blows their calorie budget every now and then.

 But you can forget that old saying, “a moment on the lips, forever on the hips."
 You can get your eating back on track.
 Here's how.